Opens June 1 for summer 2019 season!

 - Members and children under 12, free

-The Museum offers group tours of Evergreen House all year and seasonally at Quaker House to groups over five people.
+The Museum offers school group tours for Evergreen House all year and seasonally at Quaker House.
 The typical group rate is $2.00 per person (including children).
 Workshops and programs might include additional supplies and will be charged accordingly.
 Please contact us in advance to book a time and for more information.
 For further information regarding specific programs please seen the Learning section of this website.

 The Quaker House Story